ember-learn/ember-blog/content/the-ember-times-issue-73.md

 If you don’t know where to start, then we highly recommend the [opening keynote by Tom Dale](https://www.youtube.com/watch?v=oRzmDobMZ_Q&t=0s&list=PLN4SpDLOSVkSB9034lDNdP1JoNBGssax9&index=2) and the [closing keynote by Melanie Sumner](https://www.youtube.com/watch?v=xP-kog04lng&list=PLN4SpDLOSVkSB9034lDNdP1JoNBGssax9&index=21).

 Tom Dale spoke about what will happen next year when you generate a new Ember app.
 This involves super exciting things like the **module unification app structure**,  **angle bracket invocation**, **JavaScript classes**, **tracked properties** and much more.
-All of this is of course delivered with the usual Tom Dale dapperness and humor.
+All of this is delivered with the usual Tom Dale dapperness and humor.
 Definitely worth a watch.

 Melanie Sumner delivered a thoughtful talk about how other peoples' views on something you enjoy - especially when you’re a smaller community - can create uncertainty, and why it shouldn’t.
 It delivers a few helpful tools and encourages us to **observe**, **analyse** and **think** before responding to critical claims.
 The talk is a great reminder to consider how we talk to each other and to enjoy doing what we do, no matter what others may think.